 The situation for dogs and cats varies from culture to culture.
 In some places, they are treated well, given scraps, even considered part of a family, though some may still remain outdoors and roam the streets.
 Sometimes they serve to guard property or control pests but are unlikely to receive veterinary care or concern for their welfare.
 In other communities, they are disliked, or even feared, and may be kicked, hit or stoned if they come too close.
 Although cats on the street tend to do better than dogs at fending for themselves, the lives of both species are filled with misery.

-An increase in a community’s population of free-roaming animals is both an animal welfare and public health and safety problem.
-Animals on the streets often face starvation, abuse or suffer in other ways.
-Dogs are responsible for most cases of rabies transmission to humans and both dogs and cats can spread a host of other diseases.
-Anywhere dogs and people co-exist, particularly in densely packed urban areas, there is the risk of dog bites and road accidents caused by free-roaming animals.
+A community’s population of roaming animals is both an animal welfare and public health and safety problem.
+Animals on the streets can face starvation, abuse or even death.
+Dogs are responsible for most cases of rabies transmission to humans, and both dogs and cats can spread a host of other diseases.
+Anywhere dogs and people co-exist, particularly in densely packed urban areas, there is the risk of dog bites and road accidents caused by roaming animals.
 There is also an economic toll, such as expensive human rabies post-exposure treatment and negative consequences for tourism.

 The goals of our dog and cat welfare programs are to:

-Together, these components provide the only scientific, effective and humane approach to improve the dog and cat welfare in the long term.
+Together, these components provide the only scientific, effective and humane approach to improve dog and cat welfare in the long term.

 Ways we help

-- Initiating or expanding existing sterilization programs
+- Initiating or expanding existing sterilization programs.

-- Initiating or expanding existing rabies eradication programs
+- Initiating or expanding existing rabies eradication programs.

-- Encouraging a culture of adoption
+- Encouraging a culture of adoption.

 Other ways HSI helps dogs and cats